Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-funny-quine.md

 For this reason, we write `char(35)` instead of `'#'` in the search string.
 The *values* are the same, but their *representation* isn't.
 Quines like to abuse things like this.

-Now, we haven't yet discussed what we're replacing our string with, beyond "the string itself".
+Now, we haven't yet discussed what we're replacing our string with, beyond saying "the string itself".
 Luckily, in Matlab, this is easy.
 First, assignments return their own value.
 This allows us to declare a variable inside a call:
 ```matlab
 >>> disp(hi = "hello")